Choosing a personal pension

 - a range of leaflets to help answer your pensions and retirement questions

 The Pensions Advisory Service (TPAS)

-TPAS is an independent organisation that provides free information, advice and guidance about all types of pensions including state retirement pension, company, personal and stakeholder schemes.
+TPAS is an independent organisation that provides free information, advice and guidance about pensions.